galasa-dev/projectmanagement/releasePipeline/README.md

 ### 3. Regression Test

+1. Amend `29-regression-test-galasa.yaml` - set the correct version,  the bootVersion is unlikely to change.
 1. `kubectl -n galasa-branch-release create -f 29-regression-test-galasa.yaml` - Test Galasa.
 1. Manually install and test the SimBank example in Eclipse.